Barisal District

-Barisal District, officially Barishal District (বরিশাল জেলা) is a district in south-central Bangladesh, it was formerly called Bakerganj district, and established in 1797.
+Barisal District, officially Barishal District (বরিশাল জেলা) or formerly called Bakerganj District, is a district in south-central Bangladesh; it was established as Bakerganj district in 1797.
 Its headquarters is in Barisal city, which is also the headquarters of Barisal Division.

 Etymology

 Barisal District is named after its headquarters, the city of Barisal.
 The toponym Barisal is etymologically derived from the Perso-Arabic phrase "Bahr-e-Sawal," translating to "the ship of questions".
 This appellation is rooted in the interactions of Semitic Arab maritime traders, who, in their nautical endeavours, referred to their sea-bound merchant vessels as bahr, which has endured as a term in the lexicon of the Bengali language to this day.
-The perilous and turbulent waters of Bengal’s southern seacoast, notorious for their treacherous waves, presented a hazardous maritime route.
+The perilous and turbulent waters of Bengal's southern seacoast, notorious for their treacherous waves, presented a hazardous maritime route.
 As such, upon encountering this tempestuous stretch of coastline, the Arab traders would often be prompted to pose various queries (sawal) regarding the safety, conditions, and navigability of the route.
 Over time, this word was corrupted to the name Barisal.